 May bloom dates

-Once I start to see the next stages of development, then I will be able to more accurately give solid dates.
-So far the buds still indicate a bloom time sometime closer to mid May.
+Once I start to see the next stages of development, then I will be able to give firm dates more accurately.
+So far the buds still indicate a bloom time sometime closer to mid-May.
 Time and weather will tell!
 Stay tuned for more updated soon!